ZhiqiZhang1229/ZhiqiZhang1229.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 This is Zhiqi Zhang.
-I am a Ph.D. student majoring in Supply Chain, Operations, and Technology at Olin Business School, Washington University in St. Louis (WashU).
+I am a Ph.D. candidate majoring in Supply Chain, Operations, and Technology at Olin Business School, Washington University in St. Louis (WashU).

 My research interests lie in platform operations, machine learning, causal inference, and so on.
 I am advised by Professor [Dennis Zhang](http://denniszhang.org/?).